lnf3/starter-hugo-academic2/content/team/sarah h/index.md

 ---

 Sarah is my lab's research coordinator at Penn State College of Medicine.
-Sarah plans to apply to quantitative psychology PhD programs for Fall 2024.
+She graduated from Penn State in 2019 with a BS in Statistics.
+Sarah plans to apply to quantitative and clinical psychology PhD programs for Fall 2024.
+She is particularly interested in using data to inform real-world psychopathology conceptualization, treatment and prevention, especially for people in underserved communities.

 **Sarah's papers and projects in my lab include:**